 At the working session of the National Assembly Standing Committee on the morning of August 24, Minister of Information and Communications Nguyen Manh Hung said that when passed, the bill will define more fully and clearly three services including data center, cloud computing and basic telecommunications services on the Internet (OTT).

 "These services are increasingly important, but have not been mentioned anywhere.
-They should be included in the law but on the basis of soft management, promoting development and ensuring health," said Mr. Hung.
+Include them in the law but on the basis of soft management, promoting development and ensuring health," Mr. Hung said.

-Minister of Information and Communications Nguyen Manh Hung speaks on the morning of August 24.
+Minister of Information and Communications Nguyen Manh Hung spoke on the morning of August 24.
 Photo: National Assembly Media

 Agreeing with the above view, Chairman of the Committee for Science , Technology and Environment Le Quang Huy said that putting the three services under management is suitable "in the context of strong digital transformation with the convergence trend between telecommunications and information technology".